Medical questions & health advice by board certified doctors

-Will my diabetes go away if I start eating right?
+"Will my diabetes go away if I start eating right?"

 Im 27 and have been diagnosed with diabetes.
 Will this go away if I start eating well?
 Can I give my child diabetes if I still have diabetes when I get pregnant?

 Assuming you have type II diabetes, which is the type most commonly diagnosed in your age group, then there is a good chance that you can control your diabetes, at least in part if you make a concerted effort to eat right, exercise regularly, and lose weight.
 Many people just beginning with diabetes are successful with these approaches.
 This does not "cure" the diabetes however, it simply gets it under control.
 You will still be at risk later in life (of if you ever stop eating right or gain weight) of having the diabetes worsen or of having to start diabetes medications.
 Pregnancy does tend to worsen diabetes, and mothers who are diabetic need to be very careful with their diabetes control.
 You cannot give diabetes to your baby, but babies born to mothers with diabetes are at higher risk of many problems, including certain birth defects.
 You will have to work closely with your OB GYN doctor to minimize these risks.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.